stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 by blasting in order to get specimens of suitable size and condition.

-  Our borings, of varying depth according to the promise held out by the upper soil or rock, were to be confined to exposed or nearly exposed land surfaces&mdash;these inevitably being slopes and ridges because of the mile or two-mile thickness of solid ice overlying the lower levels.
+  Our borings, of varying depth according to the promise held out by the upper soil or rock, were to be confined to exposed or nearly exposed land surfaces--these inevitably being slopes and ridges because of the mile or two-mile thickness of solid ice overlying the lower levels.
 We could not afford to waste drilling depth on any considerable amount of mere glaciation, though Pabodie had worked out a plan for sinking copper electrodes in thick clusters of borings and melting off limited areas of ice with current from a gasoline-driven dynamo.
-It is this plan&mdash;which we could not put into effect except experimentally on an expedition such as ours&mdash;that the coming Starkweather-Moore Expedition proposes to follow despite the warnings I have issued since our return from the antarctic.
+It is this plan--which we could not put into effect except experimentally on an expedition such as ours--that the coming Starkweather-Moore Expedition proposes to follow despite the warnings I have issued since our return from the antarctic.

   The public knows of the Miskatonic Expedition through our frequent wireless reports to the   Arkham Advertiser   and Associated Press, and through the later articles of Pabodie and myself.
-We consisted of four men from the University&mdash;Pabodie, Lake of the biology department, Atwood of the physics department (also a meteorologist), and I representing geology and having nominal command&mdash;besides sixteen assistants; seven graduate students from Miskatonic and nine skilled mechanics.
-Of these sixteen, twelve were qualified a&euml;roplane pilots, all but two of whom were competent wireless operators.
-Eight of them understood navigation with compass and sextant, as did Pabodie, Atwood, and I. In addition, of course, our two ships&mdash;wooden ex-whalers, reinforced for ice conditions and having auxiliary steam&mdash;were fully manned.
+We consisted of four men from the University--Pabodie, Lake of the biology department, Atwood of the physics department (also a meteorologist), and I representing geology and having nominal command--besides sixteen assistants; seven graduate students from Miskatonic and nine skilled mechanics.
+Of these sixteen, twelve were qualified aëroplane pilots, all but two of whom were competent wireless operators.
+Eight of them understood navigation with compass and sextant, as did Pabodie, Atwood, and I. In addition, of course, our two ships--wooden ex-whalers, reinforced for ice conditions and having auxiliary steam--were fully manned.
 The Nathaniel Derby Pickman Foundation, aided by a few special contributions, financed the expedition;
 hence our preparations were extremely thorough despite the absence of great publicity.
 The dogs, sledges, machines, camp materials, and unassembled parts of our five planes were delivered in Boston, and there our ships were loaded.
 We were marvellously well-equipped for our specific purposes, and in all matters pertaining to supplies, regimen, transportation, and camp construction we profited by the excellent example of our many recent and exceptionally brilliant predecessors.
-It was the unusual number and fame of these predecessors which made our own expedition&mdash;ample though it was&mdash;so little noticed by the world at large.
+It was the unusual number and fame of these predecessors which made our own expedition--ample though it was--so little noticed by the world at large.

   As the newspapers told, we sailed from Boston Harbour on September 2, 1930;
 taking a leisurely course down the coast and through the Panama Canal, and stopping at Samoa and Hobart, Tasmania, at which latter place we took on final supplies.
-None of our exploring party had ever been in the polar regions before, hence we all relied greatly on our ship captains&mdash;J.
+None of our exploring party had ever been in the polar regions before, hence we all relied greatly on our ship captains--J.
-B. Douglas, commanding the brig   Arkham,   and serving as commander of the sea party, and Georg Thorfinnssen, commanding the barque   Miskatonic  &mdash;both veteran whalers in antarctic waters.
+B. Douglas, commanding the brig   Arkham,   and serving as commander of the sea party, and Georg Thorfinnssen, commanding the barque   Miskatonic  --both veteran whalers in antarctic waters.
 As we left the inhabited world behind the sun sank lower and lower in the north, and stayed longer and longer above the horizon each day.
-At about 62&deg; South Latitude we sighted our first icebergs&mdash;table-like objects with vertical sides&mdash;and just before reaching the Antarctic Circle, which we crossed on October 20 with appropriately quaint ceremonies, we were considerably troubled with field ice.
+At about 62&deg; South Latitude we sighted our first icebergs--table-like objects with vertical sides--and just before reaching the Antarctic Circle, which we crossed on October 20 with appropriately quaint ceremonies, we were considerably troubled with field ice.
 The falling temperature bothered me considerably after our long voyage through the tropics, but I tried to brace up for the worse rigours to come.
-On many occasions the curious atmospheric effects enchanted me vastly; these including a strikingly vivid mirage&mdash;the first I had ever seen&mdash;in which distant bergs became the battlements of unimaginable cosmic castles.
+On many occasions the curious atmospheric effects enchanted me vastly; these including a strikingly vivid mirage--the first I had ever seen--in which distant bergs became the battlements of unimaginable cosmic castles.

   Pushing through the ice, which was fortunately neither extensive nor thickly packed, we regained open water at South Latitude 67&deg;, East Longitude 175&deg;.
-On the morning of October 26 a strong &ldquo;land blink&rdquo; appeared on the south, and before noon we all felt a thrill of excitement at beholding a vast, lofty, and snow-clad mountain chain which opened out and covered the whole vista ahead.
+On the morning of October 26 a strong  "land blink " appeared on the south, and before noon we all felt a thrill of excitement at beholding a vast, lofty, and snow-clad mountain chain which opened out and covered the whole vista ahead.
 At last we had encountered an outpost of the great unknown continent and its cryptic world of frozen death.
 These peaks were obviously the Admiralty Range